bormaxi8080/osint-timeline/DRAFT.md

 Is Your Site Agent-Ready?
 Scan your website to see how ready it is for AI agents.
 We check multiple emerging standards — from robots.txt and [Markdown negotiation](https://developers.cloudflare.com/fundamentals/reference/markdown-for-agents/) to [MCP](https://modelcontextprotocol.io/), OAuth, [Agent Skills](https://agentskills.io/home) and agentic commerce: http://isitagentready.com/

 CodeBurn.
 See where your AI coding tokens go.
 Interactive TUI dashboard for Claude Code, Codex, and Cursor cost observability: https://github.com/getagentseal/codeburn

+Code Review Graph.
+Local knowledge graph for Claude Code.
+Builds a persistent map of your codebase so Claude reads only what matters - 6.8× fewer tokens on reviews and up to 49× on daily coding tasks: https://github.com/tirth8205/code-review-graph

 Sentrux.
 Real-time architectural sensor that helps AI agents close the feedback loop, enabling recursive self-improvement of code quality.
 Pure Rust: https://github.com/sentrux/sentrux